 If the immigrant spouse has held conditional residency status for at least two years, then they will not need their spouse’s assistance to file the I-751 petition to remove the conditional status of their residency.
 If your marriage is over two years old, then your immigration status will not change after the divorce.
 If, however, your marriage is ending before it reaches your second anniversary, you can opt to file for a waiver of the two-year rule.
 The waiver can be based on one of the following grounds for termination of the marriage: dissolution of a good faith marriage, extreme hardship if deported, or spousal/child abuse.

-A divorce cannot negatively affect the immigration status of an alien if they have been granted an unconditional residency status.
-The only affect a divorce may have at this point is to delay the immigrant’s eligibility date to apply for U.S. citizenship.
+A divorce cannot negatively affect the immigration status of an alien if they have been granted unconditional residency status.
+The only effect a divorce may have at this point is to delay the immigrant’s eligibility date to apply for U.S. citizenship.

 Marriage fraud is when an immigrant and a U.S. citizen marry for the sole purpose of gaining a residency status for the immigrant.
 Some cases involve knowledge of the fraud by both parties, while other cases involve taking advantage of a U.S. Citizen.
 If you believe your spouse only married you in order to get a green card then you can submit an allegation of marriage fraud to the United States Citizenship and Immigration Services and petition for an annulment based on fraud.
 The immigrant spouse will have to contest the allegations and prove the marriage was not entered based on fraudulent reasons.
 False allegations of marriage fraud can lead to criminal charges for a U.S. Spouse.